Karunko13/TI_Projects/README.md

 # TI-Projects
-Projects for Web Technologies WFiIS.
+Two projects created for Web Technologies course written in html, css, JS and php.